Read This First

 Prompt 4: Provide your own assessment of the plausibility of these arguments, then assess the potential weaknesses.

-The section turns on Emergence of Life as a Phase Transition, Limitation of Traditional Scientific Paradigms, and Autocatalytic Sets and Kantian Wholes.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Emergence of Life as a Phase Transition, Limitation of Traditional Scientific Paradigms, and Autocatalytic Sets and Kantian Wholes in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Emergence of Life as a Phase Transition distinct from Limitation of Traditional Scientific Paradigms.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Emergence of Life as a Phase Transition distinct from Limitation of Traditional Scientific Paradigms.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 A good route is to identify the strongest version of the idea, then test where it needs qualification, evidence, or a neighboring concept.